dylanhay/note-taker/README.md

 ## Installation
 To run locally once cloned:
-* Enter `npm install` in the command line while in the root folder to install the required npm packages
+* Enter `npm install` in the CLI to install the required npm packages
-* Enter `npm start` in the command line while in the root folder to launch the application
+* Enter `npm start` in the CLI to launch the application

 ## Contribution
 Built by Dylan Hay